 Freedom from Equine Influenza (EI)

 On 30 June 2008, Australia officially declared itself free of Equine Influenza.
-No new cases of the virus have been reported in New South Wales and Queensland since 25 December 2007.

 In late December 2008 supporting documentary evidence was submitted to the World Organisation for Animal Health (OIE) to achieve international recognition of freedom.